 Under the ownership of the same company, GDAX and Coinbase are separately decorated for different purposes.
 Basically, the platform of Coinbase is more suitable and easier to adapt for the fresh traders.
 But the experienced and long sustained investors demand robust functionality.

-Keeping the point in mind, Coinbase was determined to diverge itself into two distinct business model.
-It remained beginners-friendly and GDAX became the choice of the educated and experienced investors.
+Keeping the point in mind, Coinbase was determined to diverge itself into two distinct business models.
+It remained beginners-friendly, and GDAX became the choice of the educated and experienced investors.

 Who should use GDAX?